stonepros/stone/doc/mgr/modules.rst

 Accessing cluster data
 ----------------------

-Modules have access to the in-memory copies of the Ceph cluster's state that the mgr maintains.
+Modules have access to the in-memory copies of the Stone cluster's state that the mgr maintains.
 Accessor functions as exposed as members of MgrModule.